Renozixx/Renozixx/README.md

 ## Hi there 👋
 My name is Vinicius Ribeiro Renó, I'm a Devloper, currently working on my Web Development Skills.
-In love with Competitive Programing.
+In love with Competitive Programing (2025 SBC Contest Finalist).
 Currently:
-- studying computer engineering (UNITAU).
+- Studying Computer Engineering (UNITAU).
-- Working as an Internet at LG Eletronics
+- Working as an Internet at LG Eletronics.

 ### My GitHub Stats
 <div>